Rate Center Coverage for VoIP Services

 Once rate centers coverage is established, the porting process typically takes a few days (the duration will vary based on the preparedness of the other carrier surrendering the number being ported).
 There's customer paperwork to handle and then the coordination with the losing provider.

 We make porting very easy for service providers with our Cloud Voice Platform.
-During the account set-up process, we submit the request instantly to Level 3 (using APIs) kicking off all that behind the scenes inter-carrier coordination.
+During the account set-up process, we submit the request instantly to our carrier partners (using APIs) kicking off all that behind the scenes inter-carrier coordination.
 Our Admin Portal will then provide status information that allows service providers to plan other activities accordingly (e.g., scheduling an install at the customer premises).